 Master’s Student Q&A: Diane Carr

-A native of Midland, Michigan, Diane Carr is completing her master’s degree in Communication & Information this summer with an emphasis in communication studies.
+A native of Midland, Michigan, Diane Carr completed her master’s degree in Communication & Information this summer with an emphasis in communication studies.
 She received her bachelor’s degree in human resources at Michigan State University and later joined the Peace Corps.